Master's Programme (60 credits) in Electronics Design

 - Questions regarding studies and career opportunities – Contact Study and Career Guidance

 Bachelor of Science degree (or equivalent) in an engineering subject.
-Courses in electrical engineering of at least 90 higher education credits, including electronics, semiconductor components and thesis.
-Courses in mathematics of at least 30 higher education credits or courses including calculus, linear algebra and transform methods.
-Degrees from other countries than Sweden must be at the same level as a Swedish Bachelor's degree in electrical engineering.
+Courses in electrical engineering of at least 90 credits, including electronics, semiconductor components and thesis.
+Courses in mathematics of at least 30 credits or courses including calculus, linear algebra and transform methods.
+The degree must be equivalent to a Swedish kandidatexamen and must have been awarded from an internationally recognised university.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.